-    Perfect for: All grads Here’s why: David Foster Wallace only delivered one commencement address in his career (in 2005, at Kenyon College), and his message was so enduring that the entire speech was published in hardcover.
-What’s unique about Wallace’s words: Though he warns graduates of the banalities of day-to-day adult life, he reminds them that their newly acquired skills can help them maintain awareness and compassion as they move forward in their quest for success.
+Here’s why: David Foster Wallace delivered only one commencement speech in his career (in 2005, at Kenyon College), and his message was so enduring that the whole thing was published in hardcover.
+What’s so unique about Wallace’s words?
+Though he warns graduates of the banalities of day-to-day adult life, he reminds them that their newly acquired skills can help them maintain awareness and compassion as they move forward in their quest for success.

 Bounce by Matthew Syed

-Perfect for: Both artists and athletes Here’s why: In this optimistic guide to success, the United Kingdom table tennis champion Syed combines detailed research with his own anecdotes to backhand the myth that talent is solely based on genetics.
-In studying the accomplishments of great artists, composers, and athletes, Syed finds they had one thing in common: hours, and hours, and hours of practice—no really, about 10,000 hours each.
+Here’s why: In this optimistic guide to success, U.K. table tennis champion Matthew Syed combines detailed research with his own anecdotes to backhand the myth that talent is solely based on genetics.
+In studying the accomplishments of great artists, composers, and athletes, Syed finds they had one thing in common: hours and hours and hours of practice.
+No, really—about 10,000 hours each.

 Leave Your Mark: Land Your Dream Job.
 Kill It in Your Career.
-Rock Social Media by Aliza Licht
+Rock Social Media. by Aliza Licht

-Here’s why: This not just a career advice book, but a whole mentor in novel form.
-Accomplished public relations professional fashion communications executive Aliza Licht shares her secrets for successful personal branding and how to do well as someone just starting their career.
+Here’s why: This is not just a career-advice book—it’s a whole mentor in novel form.
+Accomplished fashion communications executive Aliza Licht shares her secrets for successful personal branding and how to do well when you’re just starting your career.
 It’s just like meeting someone for coffee and career advice but in written form.

 On Writing: A Memoir of the Craft by Stephen King

 Here’s why: Part memoir, part craft guide, On Writing is an invaluable invitation into the mind of one of the most successful writers of all time.
-Assuming they saved their copy of The Elements of Style from freshman composition, your word-minded grads will be hard-pressed to find a book more useful than Stephen King’s deeply personal, endlessly quotable guide to writing, “anything you damn well want.”
-These classic books would also make good graduation gifts.
+Assuming they saved their copy of The Elements of Style from freshman composition, your word-minded grads will be hard-pressed to find a book more useful than Stephen King’s deeply personal, endlessly quotable guide to writing “anything you damn well want.”
+These classic books would also make great graduation gifts.

 The Life-Changing Magic of Tidying Up by Marie Kondo